Mehdi-Zare/Make-Cluster/README.md

-# I have two versions of making cluster (Cluster.jpg) in this repository (Python and Shell script)
+# I have two versions of making cluster code (Cluster.jpg) in this repository (Python and Shell script)

 # Python: